 - Where will your dog be able to do his or her business?

 - Does the accommodation provide any extras for your dog, such as bedding, water bowls, towels or treats?
+What else will need to be on your dog travel packing list?

 Always remember to investigate the surrounding areas